altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "Hunger generally wins,"
 ~Felix commented.~
 *He leaned back,*
-"how are you hiding - I pinged you, and you weren’t there."
+"How are you hiding - I pinged you, and you weren’t there."
 }
 {
 ~Martha waited for Rossin, who didn’t speak at first...~